brianom95/brianom95.github.io/_pages/about.md

 permalink: /about/
 image: '/images/about1.jpeg'
 ---
-My name is Brian O’Mahony.
+Hi, my name is Brian O’Mahony.
 I’m a mechanical engineer from Fermoy, Co.
-Cork, with an unhealthy appetite for long days, hard goals, and places that are difficult to reach.
+Cork, with a love for long days, hard goals, and places that are difficult to reach.
 I’ve always been drawn to challenge, exploration, and seeing how far preparation and persistence can take me.

 I grew up in Scouting, where I learned self-reliance, leadership, and a love of the outdoors.
 I was one of the last people in Ireland to receive the original Chief Scout Award, later completing both the Venturer and Rover awards (the fourth person ever to do so, and the first to hold all three).
 I’ve also completed all levels of the Gaisce President’s Award, with Gold presented in 2021, and earned the Explorer Belt.